 Facing the Facts

 Facing the Facts: The Truth About Sex and You builds upon all that has come before in the three previous books but will further prepare your child for puberty.
-Your child, age eleven to fourteen, is now old enough for more detailed information about the changes his or her body is about to go through and about the adult body that is soon to be presented as a gift from God.
+Your child, age eleven to fifteen or sixteen, is now old enough for more detailed information about the changes his or her body is about to go through and about the adult body that is soon to be presented as a gift from God.
 Your child also needs to be reminded about God’s view of sexuality, about His loving and beautiful intentions for how this gift should be used.
 The distorted ways in which our world views sex must be clearly labeled, and our children must be prepared to face views and beliefs contrary to those we are teaching them at home.
 We attempt to do all this while also talking about the many confusing feelings of puberty and early adolescence.
 Your child can read this book independently; we encourage you to read it as well and then talk about it together.

 All of these books were written as if dialogue were an ongoing reality between mother, father, and children in the home.
 Yet in some homes, only one parent is willing to talk about sex.
 Some parents shoulder the responsibility of parenting alone due to separation, divorce, or death.
 Grandparents may be raising their grandkids.
 We’ve tried to be sensitive to adoptive families and families who do not fit the “traditional nuclear family” mold, but we cannot anticipate or respond to all the unique needs of families.
 Use these books with creativity and thought to meet the needs of your situation.

 We hope these books will be valuable tools in raising a new generation of faithful Christian young people who will have healthy, positive, accepting attitudes about their own sexuality; who will live confident, chaste lives as faithful witnesses to the work of Christ in their lives while they are single; and who will then live fulfilled, loving, rewarding lives as spouses, should they choose to marry.